Between Earth and Sky (2018)

 What does the weight of caregiving look like?
 Whose weight do we bear?
 Can we share it?

 An intimate portrait of a community of caregivers and a performance project, Between Earth and Sky is a year long project with seeks to make visible the contributions and needs of caregivers who care for persons with mental illness.
 The lack of support and stigma towards mental health affects caregivers who often bear the emotional and financial weight of caring for their loved ones.

-After undergoing a series of movement workshops in collaboration with Sharda Harrison and Ajuntha Anwari, the caregivers were invited to devise a personal performance which draw from their caregiving journeys to create narratives and expressive movements which symbolise new ways of being.
+After undergoing a series of movement workshops in collaboration with movement artists Sharda Harrison and Ajuntha Anwari, the caregivers were invited to devise a personal performance which draw from their caregiving journeys, creating expressive movements which symbolise new ways of being.
 These performances were documented with video for the installation.

 In many ways, this project is about restoring faith in times of profound loss, within ourselves and in society.

 Alvyna Han, Carol Ee, Frank M, Nur Hidayah, Sulis, Jenet Koh Hui Kheng, Ng Sook Cheng, LM, Rita Minjoot